 If the DTU does not receive this information, it uses a broadcast-based discovery mechanism to find a Sun Ray server on its subnet.
 The DTU firmware now goes one step further.
-If the broadcast-based discovery mechanism fails, the DTU interprets the DHCP standard option (option 49) of the X Window Display Manager as a list of Sun Ray server addresses where it attempts to contact Sun Ray services (see "Configure the external DHCP service." on page 126).
-This can simplify the DHCP configuration of LAN-deployed Sun Rays by removing the need for a DHCP vendor option to carry this information (see TABLE 8-1).
+If the broadcast-based discovery mechanism fails, the DTU interprets the DHCP standard option (option 49) of the X Window Display Manager as a list of Sun Ray server addresses where it attempts to contact Sun Ray services.
+This can simplify the DHCP configuration of LAN-deployed Sun Rays by removing the need for a DHCP vendor option to carry this information (see TABLE 7-1).